sawhney17/logseq-automatic-linker/README.md

 3. Else, Use <kbd>Command</kbd>+<kbd>P</kbd> to parse the current block
 4. Else, right click the bullet and click parse block for links
 5. Watch as the links are automatically made!!

+## Customization
+- Ignoring specific pages from being auto linked
+  1. Add a property. `automatic-ignore:: true`
+  2. This page, and all its aliases, will now be ignored from auto linking!
+(Thanks @trashhalo)